-Mitigation Goals for the 2017 Truro Hazard Plan are:
+Mitigation Goals for the 2017 Truro Hazard Mitigation Plan are:

 - 1. Reduce the potential for loss of life, property, infrastructure, and environmental, cultural and economic resources in Truro from natural hazards. - 2.
-Mitigate financial losses incurred by municipal, residential, industrial, agricultrual and commercial establishments due to natural hazards. - 3.
+Mitigate financial losses incurred by municipal, residential, industrial, agricultural and commercial establishments due to natural hazards. - 3.
 Reduce the damage to public infrastructure resulting from natural hazards including but not limited to critical facilities, roadways and culverts and water facilities. - 4.
-Competitively position the Town to seek and apply for funding opportunities to implement the actions identified in the Truro Hazard Plan. - 5.
+Competitively position the Town to seek and apply for funding opportunities to implement the actions identified in the Truro Hazard Mitigation Plan. - 5.
 Ensure that mitigation measures are sensitive to the natural features, historic resources, and community character of Truro.

-7. Increase public awareness of existing hazards and encourage hazard mitigation planning as part of the overall municipal planning process.
+- Communicate local hazard mitigation planning activities with Barnstable County, neighboring towns and the Massachusetts Emergency Management Agency. - 7.
+Increase public awareness of existing hazards and encourage hazard mitigation planning as part of the overall municipal planning process.